Pumpkin Oatmeal Cookies are soft, chewy, and spiced with fall flavors. Optionally, top with a sweet pumpkin-spiced glaze.

 Instructions

-• DRY INGREDIENTS: Add the cinnamon, pumpkin pie spice, baking soda, baking powder, salt, and quick oats to the mixture.
+• Add cinnamon, pumpkin pie spice, baking soda, baking powder, salt, and quick oats to the mixture.
 Beat until combined.
-Add in flour and beat until no streaks of flour remain, scraping sides of the bowl as needed.
+Add flour and mix until no streaks remain.

-• CHILL DOUGH: Cover and place the bowl of dough in the fridge for 1 hour.
-(Don't skip this step!)
+• Cover and place the bowl of dough in the fridge for 1 hour.

-• BAKE: Add only 6 cookie dough balls to a sheet pan at a time, spacing them out well (they spread a lot).
-Bake for 12-15 minutes or until very lightly browned at the bottom/sides, but slightly gooey in the center.
-The key to these cookies is slightly under-baking - that will keep them soft and chewy.
-(If cookies are poofy, right out of the oven, hold both sides of the cookie sheet and bang the pan on the counter a few times to flatten!)
+• Add only 6 dough balls to a sheet pan at a time, spacing them out well.
+Bake 12–15 minutes or until very lightly browned at the edges and slightly gooey in the center.
+These cookies are best slightly underbaked!
+If cookies are poofy, right out of the oven, bang the sheet pan on the counter a few times to flatten cookies slightly.

-• ENJOY: Allow cookies to stand on the pan for 5 minutes before removing them to a wire cooling rack.
-Repeat this process to bake all of the cookies.
-These cookies taste best at room temperature and even better the next day -- the pumpkin flavor has intensified by then!
+• Let cookies rest on the pan 5 minutes before transferring to a cooling rack.
+Repeat this process to bake all cookies.
+These cookies taste best at room temperature and even better the next day—the pumpkin flavor has intensified by then!

-• OPTIONAL GLAZE: Add milk to a medium pot, heat over low heat until warmed.
+• Add milk to a medium pot and heat over low heat until warmed.
 Add powdered sugar and whisk in slowly until well combined.
 Remove glaze from heat and stir in pumpkin pie spice and vanilla.
 Dip completely cooled cookies into the glaze, one at a time, and set on a cooling rack atop a sheet pan.
 Let stand 5 minutes until glaze is hardened.
 (If glaze starts to harden while dunking cookies, just whisk it up again!)
-Heads-up: You'll likely have a bit extra glaze, but dipping works best with this quantity.
+You'll likely have a bit extra glaze, but dipping works best with this quantity.

 Recipe Notes

-Note 2: Oats: Although it would make sense that any oats would work, they aren't interchangeable here.
-Quick oats act more like flour since they are small, dense, and compact.
+Note 2: Although it would make sense that any oats would work, they aren’t interchangeable here.
+Quick oats act more like flour since they are smaller, denser, and more compact.

-Note 3: Pumpkin pie spice: This spice blend can be found among other spices in the grocery store, or you can make your own pumpkin pie spice!
+Note 3: Pumpkin pie spice can be found among other spices in the grocery store, or you can make your own pumpkin pie spice!

-Note 4: Cookie size: Cookies work best at this size.
+Note 4: Cookies work best at this size.
 While you may want smaller cookies, know that the texture is not the same.
-The "sweet spot" for this recipe is exactly 55 grams (3 packed tablespoons) of dough.
+The sweet spot for this recipe is exactly 55 grams (3 packed tablespoons) of dough.
 Big, I know, but totally perfect for ensuring crisp edges and soft, chewy center!

-Note 5: Storage: Most cookies are the best right out of the oven, but these ones aren’t.
-We actually like these cookies best at room temperature -- and they're even better (with a much more pronounced pumpkin flavor) the next day!
-We actually don't cover these cookies -- just leave them on a plate at room temperature -- this keeps them from becoming too moist and losing texture.
+Storage: Most cookies are the best right out of the oven, but these are best at room temperature—and even better (with a much more pronounced pumpkin flavor) the next day!
+I actually don’t cover these cookies—just leave them on a plate at room temperature—this keeps them from becoming too moist and losing texture.
 After baking the cookies, let them cool completely on a wire rack (this will keep the bottoms from getting soggy from the steam).

 Your email address will not be published.
 Required fields are marked *